 I'm an ecologist and conservation scientist with expertise in large carnivores and human-carnivore conflict.
 As a Postdoctoral Researcher at Panthera, the University of Cape Town and Cornell University, I work on leopard and lion conservation and spatial ecology in southern Africa.
 I also publish magazine and blog articles as a freelance science writer and editor.

-I am fascinated by the coupled relationships between wildlife and people that enable them to co-exist in human-dominated landscapes.
+I am fascinated by the relationships between wildlife and people that sustain coexistence in both rural and urban landscapes.
 My research focuses on developing science-based tools to assist local stakeholders and managers in minimizing human-wildlife conflict.
+I conduct my work using an interdisciplinary toolset that combines field-based ecological sampling and social surveys through a spatial perspective.

-I recently completed my PhD on the spatial patterns and human perspectives of tiger and leopard attacks on livestock in central India.
-I conduct my scientific inquiries using an interdisciplinary tool set that combines field-based ecological sampling and social surveys through a spatial perspective.
+In 2015, I completed my PhD from the Yale School of Forestry & Environmental Studies on the spatial patterns and human perspectives of tiger and leopard attacks on livestock in central India.
+Read my CV for more on my background.

 Recent scientific publications

 - Miller, J.R.B., Y.V.
 Jhala, J. Jyoti, and O.J.
 Schmitz.
-In press.
+2015.
 Landscape-scale accessibility of livestock to tigers: implications of spatial grain for modeling predation risk to mitigate human-carnivore conflict.
-Ecology and Evolution, early view.
+Ecology and Evolution 5(6): 1354-1367.